mtgsoftworks/eduGenie/README.md

 ## Dependencies

-EduGenie Chatbot v0.1 relies on several key libraries and models:
+eduGenie Chatbot relies on several key libraries and models:
 - **Transformers** for language and emotion models
 - **MoviePy** for video processing
 - **Flask** for creating a local web server